isomerpages/moe-sls/_student-user-guide/Assign/About Assignments.md

 <li>Label - Assignments that are recently assigned (up to 3 days ago) will be labelled "New".
 Existing Assignments that have sections added to them will be labelled “New Section”</li>
 <li>View Details icon - This icon <img style="width:1rem; display: inline;" src="/images/Icons/ViewDetails.svg"> shows the Lesson Details subpage, which includes the Sections/Activities and Lesson Description.</li>
 </ol>
-<p>Did you know?: From R18, teachers are able to set a Passcode to an Assignment.
+<p><u>Did you know?</u>: From R18, teachers are able to set a Passcode to an Assignment.
 You will be required to enter the Passcode (case-sensitive) in order to access these Assignments.</p>
 <h2 id="language-settings">Language Settings</h2>
 <hr>
 <p>By default, your Assignments are displayed in English.
 However, your teacher has the option to display your Assignment in Chinese, Malay or Tamil.</p>